markjprice/cs14net10/docs/errata/errata.md

 > Thanks to [mushobeti](https://github.com/mushobeti) for raising [this issue on November 30, 2025](https://github.com/markjprice/cs14net10/issues/3).

 In Steps 2 and 4, the output of the `Modifiers` should be `None` instead of `0`.
 To output the integer value of the `Modifiers` enum, we would use `arg2: (int)key.Modifiers`.

+# Page 317 - Comparing objects when sorting

+> Thanks to [Nick Johnston](https://github.com/nick-johnston) for raising [this issue on December 27, 2025](https://github.com/markjprice/cs14net10/issues/8).

+In Step 5, I wrote, "In `Person.cs`, after inheriting from `object`, add a comma and enter `IComparable<Person?>`,"

+Inheriting from `object` was shown in Chapter 5.
+I should have written, "In `Person.cs`, after `Person`, enter `: IComparable<Person?>`," and the code highlighting should include the colon.

 # Page 521 - Managing the Northwind sample database with SQLiteStudio, Page 628 - Creating the Northwind database